logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/notification.md

 ### Create a Feeature Group with a notification topic

 During the creation of the feature group enable online feature serving.
-When enabled you will be able to set the notification topic name property.
+When enabled you will be able to set the `CDC topic name` property.
+CDC stands for change data capture.

 <p align="center">
   <figure>